 Thanks for joining ChineseFor.Us Hands-on Writing Course.
 In this introduction we will talk about how to input Chinese characters using Chinese Pinyin input.
 Nowadays even native Chinese speakers type Chinese characters a lot more than they would write them, so you don’t necessarily have to memorize how to write them by heart.
 And as long as you can recognize Chinese characters and know their pronunciation (Pinyin spelling), typing them cannot be easier.
 Let’s watch this video lesson and learn how to input Chinese characters right away!

 When you write Chinese characters, you write them stroke by stroke (unless you’re writing 草书 [cǎo shū] cursive style).

 When you type Chinese characters, you use Chinese Pinyin Input: type Chinese Pinyin syllables, get a list of all characters sharing this Pinyin sound and select the character you want.

 To input Chinese characters cannot be easier, but for you select the correct Chinese characters, you will have to be able to recognize Chinese characters at least.

 Memorizing the look of the characters could be easy as long as:

-A lot of devices have their own default Chinese Pinyin Input already, most of them are easy to use and can satisfy the demand of most Chinese learners.
+For beginners, we recommend using the default Chinese Pinyin Input on the devices.
+Most devices have their own default Chinese Pinyin Input already, they are usually easy to use and can satisfy the demand of most Chinese learners.

 Wubi method, 五笔输入法 (wǔ bǐ shū rù fǎ) is also a popular Chinese Input method.
 It puts different Chinese character components onto the computer keyboard and once you remember where each component is located, you can type any character by typing its components.
 It takes more time and practice to pick up than Pinyin Input.